 Elements

 Abezethibou is primarily associated with the element of water, which reflects his connection to the Red Sea and symbolizes his prison-like throne.
-He possesses the ability to summon floods or control water currents, highlighting a duality where freedom is both a lure and a trap for others, much like the fate of the Egyptian chariots.
+He can summon floods or control water currents, highlighting a duality in which freedom is both a lure and a trap for others, much as the Egyptian chariots’ fate.

 In grimoires, the flow of water is noted to counterbalance his winds, intensifying emotional manipulations that can drown rational thought.
 Water’s adaptability reflects its transformation from a heavenly seraph to an abyssal guardian.